qlik-oss/qlik-cloud-embed-oauth-impersonation/README.md

 ## Introduction

-The goal of this project is to show how to easily deploy analytics into your solution with a seamless login experience for your users, even when your web app or portal doesn't have a backend identity provider for users to authenticate to directly.
+The goal of this project is to show how to easily deploy analytics & AI into your solution with a seamless login experience for your users, even when your web app or portal doesn't have a backend identity provider for users to authenticate to directly.
 This project leverages Qlik's qlik-embed, qlik/api, and OAuth machine-to-machine impersonation capabilities.